Delicious and easy-to-make vegan gluten free zucchini chocolate chip muffins that are perfect for school snacks or for snacking on at home!

 One of those snacks is these Vegan Gluten Free Zucchini Chocolate Chip Muffins.

-During zucchini season, my Sunday baking list usually includes a zucchini recipe, most of the time they are these Vegan Gluten Free Zucchini Chocolate Chip Muffins (these vegan gluten free pumpkin spice muffins also make great school snacks!).
+During zucchini season, my Sunday baking list usually includes a zucchini recipe, and most of the time it’s these Vegan Gluten Free Zucchini Chocolate Chip Muffins, my gluten-free banana zucchini bread, plain gluten free zucchini bread, or my vegan gluten-free chocolate zucchini bread.
+If I feel like having something savoury, then the go-to is zucchini fritters.

 I also make them when zucchini is not in season.
 Yes, they’re that good!
 When you have a craving, sometimes it can’t wait until an ingredient is back in season!